KeithBremer/CYF-DB-Module/extra/extra-1/extra_sql.md

 * Define indexes to improve query performance
 * Define views as a means to encapsulate complex queries or to control access
 * Control access to tables, views and other objects
+* Understand the use of procedural code in the database to reduce network traffic
+* Recognise the PL/pgSQL block structure and coding

 ---
 ## Homework